Robo3D/User-Manuals/docs/source/cura-for-robo-desktop/index.rst

 -----------
 Once you have a file you are excited to start printing, there are a few ways to get your gcode file onto printer.

-From Cura for Robo

-USB

 Save and upload via web interface

-Downloading and importing a file into the software
-   - Open your web browser and go to a 3d file sharing site.
-We recommend either www.thingiverse.com or www.youmagine.com for getting free, online 3d models.
-   - Browse around and choose a model you like
-   - Download the .stl version of the 3d model and save it somewhere you can retrieve it easily on your computer
-   - In your Cura for Robo Desktop Software, click on the ‘Load’ button and choose your .stl file you just saved.
-This will insert your model onto the platform in the software.

-Preparing a 3D Model
-   - Once your 3d model is inserted into the software, go ahead and select the settings you want your 3d model to be prepared
-   - The 3d model will automatically generate with the setting you have selected
-   - Press ‘save to disk’ and the model will automatically save to your USB drive you have inserted, or, if there is no inserted USB drive, save it in a folder of your choice.
-   - Before taking out your USB drive, make sure to eject it safely

 From Model to your printer
    - There are two ways to get a file from your computer to you Robo C2 3D printer.
 Note that a 3d printable file is a .gcode file that you just created from the Cura for Robo desktop software